Totting Up Solicitors

 Naturally, the magistrates do not easily grant an Exceptional Hardship application, but a skilled lawyer will be able to build a strong case.
 This case will be presented to the court in a full hearing and it will be suggested that despite your totting up position, you should not receive the 6 month ban that should be imposed immediately.

-Many people believe that Exceptional Hardship has to be suffered by someone other than yourself – this is not the case.
+Many people (including some magistrates!) believe that Exceptional Hardship has to be suffered by someone other than yourself – this is not the case.
 You can be the only person affected by the potential totting up ban and still have grounds to make a successful Exceptional Hardship application.

 How do I know if I have an Exceptional Hardship case?